haegenschlatt/distopia/readme.md

 3. Create a new MySQL user and corresponding database.
 4. Open application/config/database-sample.php and fill in the credentials to your database.
 5. Save as database.php
+6. Open application/config/config-sample.php and fill in the `$config['encryption_key']` variable with a random string of your choosing.
+7. Save as config.php
-6. Run distopia.sql on the database.
+8. Run distopia.sql on the database.
 This will set up the necessary tables and create one board.
-7. See that board at [install location]/board/a/
+9. See that board at [install location]/board/a/
-8. (Optional) Insert your CAPTCHA public and private keys in the indicated places in application/config/constants.php.
+10. (Optional) Insert your CAPTCHA public and private keys in the indicated places in application/config/constants.php.

 # Features